British Telecom microwave network: Aerials and towers

 Various types of aerial have been used in the network's history.
 At first, prime-focus parabolic reflectors were used.
 In about 1960, dual-band horn aerials started to be used widely, and a few of these survive to the present day.
 They began to go out of fashion at the end of the 1960s, when types of parabolic antenna with an improved performance became available.

 Many of the towers were designed with particular types of aerial in mind.
-Often they were designed to carry horn aerials but no longer do so, and look rather odd as a result.
+Often they were designed to carry horn aerials but no longer do so.